How To Stop Enabling Grown Children And Why It's Important

 Why is enabling harmful?

 When parents enable a child, they may choose to manage the tasks their adult children would otherwise do independently, such as laundry, cleaning, paying bills, or managing finances.
-In doing this, their adult children may be comfortable relying on their parents.
+By not clearly setting boundaries for what is and isn’t a parent’s responsibility from an early age, adult children may become comfortable relying on their parents.
 They may stay at home longer or rely on their parents for any challenging event.

 As the adult ages, they're ill-equipped to handle the world around them without help from their parents.
 Whether 18 or 30, they may eventually be asked to enter adult life.
 If these adult children have been shielded by their parents from adult tasks, they may struggle to function.
 If their parents have always done their laundry, cooking, and cleaning, they may not know how to tend to a home.
 These adults may struggle to set appointments, pay bills, or apply for loans.
 They may not know how to go grocery shopping or cook a recipe.